thedev105/thedev105/README.md

 - 👋 Hi, I’m @thedev105
 - 👀 I’m interested in Ruby and Javascript
 - 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate on fan project
+- 💞️ I’m looking to collaborate on fun project

 <!---
 thedev105/thedev105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.